nvangksa/networth-tracker/README.md

 # Net Worth Tracker

 A local-first personal net worth and portfolio tracker.
-All data is saved on your machine — no cloud, no login, no subscription, no analytics.
+All data is saved on your machine.
+No cloud, no login, no subscription, no analytics.

 Works out of the box with **free Yahoo Finance prices** — no API key required.